 Boutique: The incredible Hotel Muse’e is located inside one of Gjirokaster’s historic 200-year-old homes.
 Proper coffered ceilings and original fireplaces are completely charming, and the breakfast is apparently very good.
 Check prices and availability on Booking.com.

-Luxury: Gjirokaster’s most luxurious and beautiful hotel, Kerculla Resort, is perched on a hillside overlooking the Old City.
+Luxury: Gjirokaster’s most luxurious hotel, Kerculla Resort, is perched on a hillside overlooking the Old City.
 The design fuses Gjirokaster’s old-world elegance with all the mod cons you’d expect from a 5-star hotel, including a very generous outdoor pool.
 Check prices and availability on Booking.com.

 Budget: For budget-friendly accommodation, Stone City Hostel offers mixed dorms and a couple of private doubles.
 The decor is cosy, and it’s a very popular place for backpackers to meet and hang out.
 They also organise free walking tours for guests.
 Check prices and availability on Booking.com.